 Others carried Trump JFK Jr 2020 flags or wore his likeness on their shirts, shouting “He’s alive”.
 Mr Sommer says supporters cheer and interact with Mr Fusca when they see him and ask him if he is really JFK Jr.

 “His whole deal is that he’s very cryptic about it.
 He obviously knows what’s going on but he doesn’t comment on it,” Mr Sommer says.

 “He talks about Q and stuff like that.
 But when I’m like, I want to talk about how people think you’re JFK Jr, he doesn’t do that.”

 Spotting Mr Fusca in the background of MAGA rallies and GOP events has become a popular sport for some QAnon followers.

-He was seen at Mr Trump’s Ohio rally on 26 June last year, according to Patriot Takes, and before that was seen at CPAC in July.
-He was also seen at CPAC two years ago in this Reddit post, “JFK Jr spotted at CPAC….
-Hillary’s arrest must be imminent”.
+He was seen at Mr Trump’s Ohio rally on 26 June 2021, according to Patriot Takes, and before that was seen at CPAC on a number of occasions.

 Join thought-provoking conversations, follow other Independent readers and see their replies